Sherry has been writing about home, family, and pets since 2008. She enjoys retirement, traveling, reading, and crafts.

 The city has preserved a small orange grove at Heritage Park.
 A California live oak that is endemic to the area is there as well (see above).
 A creek runs through the park.
 Orange groves could have been seen from Foothill all the way to the base of the foothills.
 The groves are tract homes now.

 The DeWenter Mansion, built in 1940, is still the grandest house in town and sits on a knoll about a mile from Route 66.
 Henry DeWenter was able to build the gem from the earnings of his 299-acre orange grove and ranch.
 The traveler would have seen the house above the orange groves from Foothill Blvd.
 Built for grandeur and entertaining, there is an indoor pond/pool under a glass atrium on the south side and a two-story-high living room with views facing the mountains on the north.
 Actors and the rich enjoyed stays and entertainment in this impressive 10,000-foot house.

 In 1986 the Heritage Foundation of La Verne offered tours.
 The neighbors enjoyed seeing fairy-tale decor, such as tasteful wood trim, stairs, and windows of the early 20th century.
 A patio setting with concrete banisters lines the north side of the house.
 The front of the house faces the San Gabriel Mountains.
-The high windows you see on the left is the beautiful living room.
-The two small windows on the second story seen at the corner of the house is an open loft with wood banisters and a cozy view of the living room below.
+The high windows you see on the left are the beautiful living room.
+The two small windows on the second story seen at the corner of the house are an open loft with wood banisters and a cozy view of the living room below.
 A doorway from the loft leads to a castle-like stairway to the atrium and pool below.

-By the early nineties large tract homes and a new elementary school circles the property.
+By the early nineties, large tract homes and a new elementary school circled the property.
 The school is to the west of a creek that runs past the house.
 This picture is a view from the school grounds.
 It is visible from Heritage Park, as well.
-The mansion is on the National Register of Historic Places and owned by a private resident.
+The mansion is on the National Register of Historic Places and is owned by a private resident.
 You can see the listing by searching DeWenter Mansion.

 West End of La Verne